Clinical Policies Directory TNRF2: Gynaecology procedures

 Referral for specialist assessment with the option of surgical treatment is indicated for:

-- Patients with grade 1-2 POP whose symptoms have not improved with conservative management.
-This could include:
+- Patients with grade 1–2 POP with mild symptoms whose symptoms persist despite conservative management, which may include:

-- supervised pelvic floor muscle training for at least 16 weeks
+- Supervised pelvic floor muscle training (minimum 16 weeks)

 OR